Tondi-Foundation/Kaseeder/README.md

 ### DNS Configuration

-To create a working setup where the DNSSeeder can provide IPs to kaspad instances, set the following DNS records:
+To create a working setup where the Kaseeder can provide IPs to kaspad instances, set the following DNS records:

 ```
 NAME                        TYPE        VALUE